tomato42/tls13-spec/draft-ietf-tls-tls13.md

            opaque                 client_random[32];
            opaque                 server_random[32];
        } SecurityParameters;

+[TODO: update this to handle new key hierarchy.]

 The record layer will use the security parameters to generate the following four
 items: